Maybe you’ve heard of it…and maybe you haven’t.

 “[Holacracy] had begun to exert a small but persistent tax on our both effectiveness and our sense of connection to each other.
 For us, Holacracy was getting in the way of the work.”

-But by far the highest profile (and largest) company to have adopted Holacracy is Zappos – the online retailer founded by Tony Hsieh.
+By far the highest profile (and largest) company to have adopted Holacracy, however, is Zappos – the online retailer founded by Tony Hsieh.

-In 2013, Zappos began its own implementation of Robertson’s system, and the results so far appear to be mixed.
-Many in the organization opted to leave at the time of Holacracy’s adoption, and in the eyes of some turnover remains relatively high at 29%.
+In 2013, Zappos began its own implementation of Robertson’s system.
+Many in the organization opted to leave at the time of Holacracy’s adoption – and in the eyes of some, turnover remains relatively high at 29%.
 Notably too, in 2015 Zappos also fell off Fortune’s list of “100 Best Companies to Work For” for the first time in 8 years.
 Nevertheless, the company did achieve their profit goals for that year.

-More recently Hsieh has begun to focus his company’s efforts on becoming what is known as a “Teal” organization—or one characterized by “self-management.”—even as Zappos continues to adhere to Holacracy’s procedures and protocols.
+More recently Hsieh has decided to focus efforts on transforming Zappos into a “Teal” organization—or one characterized by “self-management”—even as the company continues to adhere to Holacracy’s procedures and protocols.
 In a 2015 memo to employees, he wrote:

 “We are going to take a ‘rip the Band-Aid’ approach to becoming Teal organization…in order to eliminate the legacy management hierarchy, there will effectively be no more people managers.”

 Management by Holacracy aside then, it would seem that—in Hsieh’s opinion at least—shaking the last vestiges of hierarchy is not as easy as Robertson makes it out to be.

 Robertson’s Rules of Order?

 To be honest, I’ve never worked in a Holacratically-managed organization.

 So far be it from me to say whether Holacracy will prove to be the “revolutionary new management system” of the future that Robertson’s book claims it will be.